melparker101/p50/CELLECT/README.md

 4. **Prepare sumstats file**
 Use the pipeline provided in [prepare_sumstats](https://github.com/melparker101/p50/tree/main/prepare_sumstats) to prepare the GWAS summary statistics for input to CELLECT.
 5. **Run CELLECT**
 Using munged summary stats and ESMU files as input, we use [CELLECT](https://github.com/perslab/CELLECT/wiki/CELLECT-LDSC-Tutorial) to prioritise etilogical cell types.
 Use the **config_p50.yml** file provided.
 See [run_cellect](https://github.com/melparker101/p50/tree/main/run_cellect).
 6. **Visualisation**
 Use R to visualise the results.
 See [visualisation](https://github.com/melparker101/p50/tree/main/visualisation).

+source ~/.bashrc so that conda can be activated. make sure the conda path is in bashrc.